SHIRUIZHAOIILLiil/Drawing-Board-Tool/README.md

 Customizable Options: Integrated color palette, line thickness, and opacity settings to enhance user customization.

-Editing Tools: Provided undo/redo capabilities, eraser functionality, and resizing of shapes.
+Editing Tools: Eraser functionality, and resizing of shapes.

 File Management: Enabled saving and loading of drawings in various formats (e.g., PNG, JPEG).

-User Interface: Designed using Windows Forms (or WPF, if applicable) for a responsive and user-friendly experience.
+User Interface: Designed using Windows Forms for a responsive and user-friendly experience.

 # Technologies Used:

 C#

-.NET Framework (or .NET Core, if applicable)
+.NET Framework

-Windows Forms/WPF (specify what was used for UI development)